SpectrixDev/AlbumDuel/README.md

   - Optional scrobble-based imports (when configured).
 - Smart deduplication:
   - Backend merges albums by logical identity so AOTY + Spotify versions of the same album are treated as one.
-  - Elo and comparisons are combined.
+  - Elo and comparisons are combined and leaderboard groups duplicates into a single canonical row.
 - Elo-based duels:
   - /compare/next surfaces album pairs.
   - /compare/submit updates per-user Elo.
   - Leaderboard shows ranked albums with covers and exclude controls.
+- Stats page:
+  - Shows total albums, total duels, and average duels per album with a styled card layout and progress bars toward configurable milestones.

 ## Tech Stack